Strategies for Developing Emotional Awareness in Teams

 10. Address Conflicts Constructively

-Conflict is inevitable in any team, but handling it can strengthen or weaken emotional awareness.
+Conflict is inevitable in any team, but how it is handled can strengthen or weaken emotional awareness.
 Encourage team members to address conflicts directly and respectfully, focusing on the issue rather than personal attacks.
-Mediation or conflict resolution training can also be beneficial in equipping teams with the tools to manage disagreements constructively.
+Mediation or conflict resolution training can also equip teams with the tools to manage disagreements constructively.

 Conclusion